Recipe Overview

 Instructions

-- Bring a large pot of salted water to a boil and cook pasta to al dente according to package directions.
-Drain and rinse with cold water.1 box (16 oz.) uncooked orzo pasta
+- Bring a large pot of salted water to a boil and cook orzo to al dente according to package directions.
+Drain and rinse with cold water.1 box (16 ounces) orzo, uncooked

-- Meanwhile, in a large mixing bowl, combine tomatoes, onion, garlic, olive oil, balsamic vinegar, black pepper, and salt.
-Stir to combine, cover, and set aside for 15 minutes to marinate tomatoes.3 cups small-diced fresh tomatoes, 2 tablespoons finely minced red onion, 1 clove garlic, minced, ¼ cup extra virgin olive oil, 2 tablespoons white balsamic vinegar, ¼ teaspoon salt, ¼ teaspoon ground black pepper
+- Meanwhile, in a large mixing bowl, combine tomatoes, onion, garlic, olive oil, balsamic vinegar, salt and pepper.
+Stir to combine, cover, and set aside for 15 minutes to marinate tomatoes.3 cups diced fresh tomatoes, 2 tablespoons finely minced red onion, 1 clove garlic, minced, ¼ cup extra virgin olive oil, 2 tablespoons white balsamic vinegar, ¼ teaspoon salt, ¼ teaspoon ground black pepper

-- Mix together pasta and tomato mixture until all ingredients are combined.
-Add basil and Parmesan cheese and stir to combine.½ cup minced fresh basil, 1 cup freshly grated Parmesan cheese
+- To serve, add basil and Parmesan cheese; stir to combine.½ cup minced fresh basil, 1 cup shredded Parmesan cheese

 Notes